Phantom1003/rss_doc/docs/index.rst

 With RSS, users can access scripts and configurations that build a real-world Linux environment for RISC-V embedded systems, allowing them to focus exclusively on project-specific components.
 Furthermore, the images provided by RSS can be used on QEMU and FPGA prototype systems.

+In addition to the basic usage guidelines, this document will also cover instructions for customizing the simulator, operating system, and toolchain.
+We hope that RSS can assist you in exploring the mystery computer system and conducting your fancy research!

 Table of Contents
 -----------------